-· Requesting Leave or Withdrawal

-Please refer to the SOPT Student Handbook, section Requesting Leave or Withdrawal, located on the PNWU website.
+Requesting Leave or Withdrawal and Readmission Please refer to the SOPT Student Handbook, sections 1) Requesting Leave or Withdrawal and 2) Readmission, located on the in addition to the PNWU Student Leave of Absence Policy, Student Withdrawal Policyand Student Readmission to Educational Program Policy.
 Further, student disclosure of pregnancy status to program personnel is strictly voluntary.
-However, any student who is pregnant, or may become pregnant, is encouraged to discuss it with their advisor and DCE/Course Director as it relates to attendance/enrollment in clinical education experiences.
-A student may consider options, including a request for an Accommodation or Medical Withdrawal.
+However, any student who is pregnant, ory become pregnant, or adopts is encouraged to discuss it with their advisor and

+DCE/Course Director as it relates to attendance/enrollment in clinical education experiences.
+A student may consider options, including a request for an Accommodation through PNWU Office of Disability Services or Medical Withdrawal.